 2. What is Federal Work-Study (FWS) Program?

-Federal Work-Study (FWS) is a need-based award received through financial aid when you complete your FASFA and select the option to be considered for “work-study” (question #31).
+Federal Work-Study (FWS) is a need-based award received through financial aid.
+When you complete your FASFA you must select the option to be considered for “work-study” (question #31).
 FWS is not a grant and therefore is not free; however, it is also not a loan and does not need to be paid back.
 You work as a student employee on campus or off-campus in an approved nonprofit organization to earn your FWS award and receive your paycheck as you would in any other employment.
 The money earned is yours to keep to offset the cost of attending school.